-101 - HONORS ENGLISH I (Weighted Course)
+- 101 HONORS ENGLISH I (Weighted Course)

-Meets 5 Times/Week - 1 Credit - Grade 9 Prerequisite - By selection process only
+Meets 5 Times/Week

+1 Credit

+Grade 9
-102 - PRACTICAL ENGLISH I

-Meets 5 Times/Week - 1 Credit - Grade 9 Prerequisite - By selection process only
+By recommendation process - 102 PRACTICAL ENGLISH I Meets 5 Times/Week - 1 Credit - Grade 9 By recommendation process

 Practical English I is a combination of literature, grammar, vocabulary, and writing.
 The literature consists primarily of an introduction to each of the following genres: short stories, poetry, drama, nonfiction, and the novel.
 Grammar includes a review of the parts of speech and the study of complete sentences and conventions.
 Vocabulary is taught in the context of the literature.
 Writing instruction emphasizes the thesis statement and introduction and the development of the five-paragraph essay.
 Students are required to write pieces over the course of the year in the expository, persuasive (argument), and narrative modes.
 This class provides extra focus on individual student needs.